 A minority of business activity is useful.

-Great leaps forward require measurement sand comparison of the value delivered to customers and what they will pay for it.
+- Great leaps forward require measurements and comparison of the value delivered to customers vs. what they will pay for it.

-Large and simple business is the best!
-(Apple)
+- Large and simple business is the best! (e.g. Apple)

 - Progress requires simplicity, and simplicity requires ruthlessness